JoeHO888/JoeHo888.github.io/projects.md

 Below are projects I have worked on and well-documented.

 #### Attempt To Solve Geetest CAPTCHA
 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is widely adopted in various websites to protect them against bots.
-Geetest is a Chine company specializing in CAPTCHA Research and Development, it serves numerous multinational corporations, e.g Nike, Xiaomi.
+Geetest is a China company specializing in CAPTCHA Research and Development, it serves numerous multinational corporations, e.g Nike, Xiaomi.

 I attempted to crack their CAPTCHAs on Geetest website with several techniques, including image processing and selenium automation.
 I summarised how I approach this problem, how I integrate different skills together to solve this problem in below write-up.